gsanhueza/ArchScripts/README.md

 ## Required files

-- `arch_install.sh`: The main installation script.
+- `install.sh`: The main installation script.
 - `config.sh`: A configuration script that runs inside *chroot*, after installing the packages.
 - `env.sh`: The environment script that stores the installation/setup information.
 - `printer.sh`: A printer script, mostly used to print colored messages.